 If you don’t have a passport yet, but want to a totally unique experience, consider an Alaskan cruise.
 It can be as relaxing, or as active, as you’d like.
 If you want to get out on an adventure, most lines offer excursions on land where you can hike as bald eagles soar above or on water, where you can paddle among the whales and the sea otters.
 Of course, if you just want to kick back, you can do that too, enjoying a meal while passing magnificent waterfalls and grand glaciers from the comfort of the cozy, warm ship.
 Trips to charming Alaskan towns are on most cruise ship itineraries but for the most part, passengers simply appreciate the chance to be surrounded by wilderness and perhaps spot some of the abundant wildlife.

 If you’re craving warmth, sunshine, beautiful stretches of sand and plenty of culture, consider heading to Miami Beach.
 It has lots to offer retirees and all types of travelers.
-Not only are there endless picturesque beaches and outstanding beachfront resorts like the luxurious Loews South Beach, but in the city itself there are a multitude of fantastic museums, such as the Wolfsonian-FIU Museum, along with an abundance of shopping opportunities.
+Not only are there endless picturesque beaches and outstanding beachfront resorts, but in the city itself, there is a multitude of fantastic museums, such as the Wolfsonian-FIU Museum, and an abundance of shopping opportunities.
 Just minutes away is a tropical oasis, Fairchild Tropical Botanic Garden, one of the country’s very best.
 View the aesthetic beauty of taxonomically arranged and well-documented tropical plants, particularly palms, cycads, flowering trees and shrubs, vines and fruit trees, and check out the documented botanical specimens that have been cultivated or collected since the late 1930s.